OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/international-standing-order-consents.md

   * SchemeName is a free-text field which will be populated with identification schemes an ASPSP accepts.
   * Identification is a field which is populated with the Identification of the account, using the valid identification scheme provided.
 * Valid UK Account Identification SchemeName values include, but are not restricted to:
-  * "UK.OB.SortCodeAccountNumber" - The Identification field **must** be populated with the 6 digit Sort Code and 8 digit Account Number (a 14 digit field).
+  * "UK.OBIE.SortCodeAccountNumber" - The Identification field **must** be populated with the 6 digit Sort Code and 8 digit Account Number (a 14 digit field).
-  * "UK.OB.IBAN" - The Identification field **must** be populated with the full IBAN.
+  * "UK.OBIE.IBAN" - The Identification field **must** be populated with the full IBAN.
-  * "UK.OB.PAN" - The Identification field **must** be populated with the full PAN.
+  * "UK.OBIE.PAN" - The Identification field **must** be populated with the full PAN.
 A PAN may be an instrument (e.g., a debit card) linked to a payment account, and may not be the only PAN linked to the payment account.
 * The InstructedAmount object **must** be populated with the desired Amount and Currency of transfer, regardless of the currency of the DebtorAccount.
 I.e., a PSU may wish to transfer 100EUR from a GBP DebtorAccount (InstructedAmount will be 100EUR), or 100GBP in EUR (the InstructedAmount will be 100GBP).
 * The CurrencyOfTransfer **must** be used to specify the currency the funds will be transferred.
 I.e., a PSU may wish to transfer 100USD from a GBP DebtorAccount to a Rupee INR CreditorAccount in India.
 * The ChargeBearer field is used by the PISP to indicate the bearer of charges.
 An ASPSP must Reject the Initiation request if the requested charge allocation cannot be fulfilled.